Anarion-zuo/GitBook_Algorithm/introduction-to-algorithm.md

 }
 ```

 This code takes constant memory and linear time.
 It does the same thing as Memory version and takes less memory.
-It topologically sort the subproblem dependency DAG.
+It is a topologically sort the subproblem dependency DAG.

 ### Example: Shortest Path

+When not knowing the answer, try some guesses and try all of them and take the best one.
+In the shortest path problem, we first guess to which way does the first step goes.
+There would be infinite time for graphs with cycles.
+For a DAG, we follow the simple rule of calculating dynamic programming time.

+The time for a subproblem is the in-degree of the specified vertex plus 1.
+The 1 is for Sum up the total time of all subproblems and the result is $\theta(E+V)$.

 ### Example: Text Justification

-In some text-editing software or a pdf-printer, the characters that the user enters into the screen must be presented in a good-looking way.
-These softwares do not want the texts to be too loose in each lines.
+For a given text, split text into “good” lines.
+We can only cut between word boundaries.
+The text is taken as a list of words.
+Define some “word badness”:
 $$
 badness(i,j)=\begin{cases}
 (page\_width-total\_width)^N & N=\text{2 or 3 or others}\\